aanastasiou/yapycon/doc/source/api.rst

 ==============

 .. note::
-    The overall description of the ``yapycon`` plugin code in the following parts of the documentation, might show up as a random collection of ``MainMenu, PullDownMenu``, etc, statements.
+    The description of the ``yapycon`` plugin code in the following parts of the documentation, might show up as a random collection of ``MainMenu, PullDownMenu``, etc, statements.

     It is not.